Fuel-Link/market-analysis/README.md

 http://localhost:5000/addClient?org=OrgName&url=Url&bucket=bucket&measurement=measurement&field=field
 ```

-this will return a authentication token that is required for any other operation, these fields can be updated later with /updateClient, using the organization name and the authentication token, all other parameters are optional
+this will return a authentication token that is required for any other operation, these fields can be updated later with /updateClient, using the organization name and the authentication token, when updating all other parameters are optional

 ```bash
 http://localhost:5000/updateClient?org=OrgName&authToken=authToken